 2. Two professional colleagues who can comment on the applicant's professional responsibilities, professional ethics and overall ability as a sexuality counselor.

 The applicant should clearly mark each document in their application so that the document can easily be matched with the certification requirement to which it applies.
 All documentation will become the property of AASECT.

 Upon receipt of a complete application package, AASECT will forward the application to the Sexuality Counselor Certification Committee for review.
 If the reviewers have questions or need additional information, the applicant will be contacted.
 When all criteria are met and approved by Committee, the applicant will receive notification of the approval.

-A. All certified members are required to comply with the ethical standards established by AASECT as expressed in the AASECT Code of Ethics.
+A. All certified members are required to comply with the ethical standards established by AASECT as expressed in the Code of Conduct for Members (PDF).